In AP survey, ADs raise worries about women's college sports - WTMJ

 “It was very unfortunate and hurting to see that we didn’t have the same effort put in,” Stanford senior guard Kiana Williams said.
 “We don’t need the exact same weight room as the men, but there just could have been a little bit more effort.”

-The NCAA and its president, Mark Emmert, shifted to damage control.
+The NCAA and Emmert shifted to damage control.
 The spin campaign continued Wednesday with a news conference suddenly added to Emmert’s schedule and intended as a time to discuss the women’s tournament.
 That’s in addition to a previously planned session with reporters Thursday to assess the men’s competition.

 In an AP interview, Emmert blamed staff communication for the issues and acknowledged “decades of undervaluing women’s sports.”
 The NCAA announced it would engage a law firm to assess gender equity issues across its title competitions.